Exterminate5573/StellarExplorer/README.md

-# Count to One!
+# Incremental Builder
-An incremental game about counting to 1
+A svelte toolkit to build incremental games